Ahmadwaljohani/FinalProject/README.md

-you will need to daownload xcode which requiers mac OS Xcode 10.1 and Swift 4.2.1. the deployment target is ios 12.3 the app can build on both iphone and ipad
+you will need to daownload xcode which requiers mac OS Xcode 10.1 and Swift 4.2.1. the deployment target is ios 12.3 the app can build on both iphone and ipad.